Harold Holzer: History and Lincoln scholarship

 In his work as a historian Holzer has authored, co-authored, and edited 56 books and contributed more than 600 articles to magazines and journals, plus chapters and forewords for 71 additional books.
 Many of his works have received awards, including the Gilder Lehrman Lincoln Prize and four other awards in 2015 for his book Lincoln and the Power of the Press.

+In a 2000 review written for but not published by The Journal of American History because the editor found that it "clouds more than clarifies the issues", Lincoln scholar Michael Burlingame charged Holzer with errors in citation and transcription in Holzer's book, The Lincoln Mailbag: America Writes to the President, 1861-1896.
+Holzer responded by charging that Burlingame had "riven the Lincoln field, and made it unpleasant to contribute scholarship.
+He's the Torquemada of academic plagiarism."

 Holzer served for nine years as co-chairman of the United States Abraham Lincoln Bicentennial Commission (ALBC), appointed to the commission by President Bill Clinton in 2000 and elected co-chair by his fellow commissioners.
 In June 2010, he was elected chairman of the ALBC's successor organization, The Abraham Lincoln Bicentennial Foundation, which he led through 2016.
 Holzer has served as president of the Lincoln Group of New York, on the board of directors of the Abraham Lincoln Association and New York's Civil War Round Table, and on the editorial advisory boards of The Lincoln Herald, American Heritage, and Civil War Times.
 He was the founding vice chairman of The Lincoln Forum and has served since 2018 as chairman.
 From 2012 to 2015, Holzer served as a Roger Hertog Fellow at the New-York Historical Society.
 In 2016-17 he served as Distinguished Visiting Scholar at The Zahava and Moshael Straus Center for Torah and Western Thought at Yeshiva University.
 He was also a script consultant to the Steven Spielberg film, Lincoln, and wrote the official young readers' companion book to the movie.